GoogleCloudPlatform/cloud-sql-proxy/README.md

 [![Go Reference][pkg-badge]][pkg-docs]

 The [Cloud SQL Auth proxy][proxy-page] is a binary that provides IAM-based authorization and encryption when connecting to a Cloud SQL instance.
+This is random commit!

 See the [Connecting Overview][connection-overview] page for more information on connecting to a Cloud SQL instance, or the [About the proxy][about-proxy] page